naninovel/docs/docs/guide/visual-scripting.md

 ﻿# Visual Scripting

-Naninovel C# API can be used with third-party visual scripting tools, such as [Bolt](https://ludiq.io/bolt).
+Naninovel C# API can be used with third-party visual scripting tools, such as [Bolt](https://ludiq.io/bolt) or [PlayMaker](https://hutonggames.com/).
 See the following guide for required setup and usage examples.

 ## Bolt

-[Bolt](https://assetstore.unity.com/packages/tools/visual-scripting/bolt-87491) brings complete visual scripting to Unity, empowering artists, designers and programmers to create gameplay mechanics and interactive systems without writing a single line of code.
+[Bolt](https://assetstore.unity.com/packages/tools/visual-scripting/bolt-87491) is an advanced visual scripting solution for Unity providing the most flexibility for both programmers and designers.

 ![](https://i.gyazo.com/ab7c9d92b32810b030aba24b4bd95405.jpg)